 Though on average, spatial (contemporaneous and lagged) effects across the U.S. net out at a value of 0.08 (0.013), it is evident from Figure 1(a) that there are significant differences in these effects across individual MSAs.
 Indeed, 263 MSAs have positive net spatial lag coefficients of which 147 are statistically significant, while 75 MSAs have negative net spatial lag coefficients only 18 of which are significant.
 Overall, these net spatial lag coefficients point to the existence of important spill-over effects in the U.S. housing market even when the influence of national (common) factors are filtered out.
 It is easy to show spill-over effects in house price changes across MSAs without de-factoring, but such evidence suffers from the conjunctions of national and local influences, and can be misleading.
 The spatial display of the estimates in Figure 1(a) shows how the strength and sign of local spill-over effects changes as we move from less economically developed MSAs towards more vibrant neighbouring hubs.
 A distinction in relative spatial effects is evident between the sparsely populated areas in the middle of the U.S. (Plains, Rocky Mountains and South West), and the two coastal areas (South East, Mid East and Far West) which have a much higher population density - see Table F1 of the online supplement F. Next, Figure 1(b) shows that the temporal dynamics in house price changes are universally positive with 338 MSAs having positive temporal lag coefficients of which 328 are statistically significant.
 In general, these estimates are also reasonably large considering that de-factoring is likely to have removed most of the common dynamics in house price fluctuations.
-Still, heterogeneity across MSAs is evident, with parts of Mid East, South West and Far West showing stronger temporal feedback effects when compared to other regions in the U.S..
+Still, heterogeneity across MSAs is evident, with parts of Mid East, South West and Far West showing stronger temporal feedback effects when compared to other U.S. regions.

 Similar differences can also be seen in the estimates of the elasticities of house price changes to population and real per capita income changes, as shown in Figures 2(a) and 2(b).
 We observe that in 302 MSAs the contemporaneous population or income variables have a positive impact on house price changes, although the population effects tend to be more significant and sizable.
 Of these, more than 70% tend to coincide with areas also reporting positive estimates for the net spatial lag coefficients.
-Important examples of such MSAs include Los Angeles and San Francisco, Kansas City or New York-Newark-Jersey.21 In contrast, the MSAs with negative estimates spread evenly across the United States and correspond to economically less active areas, such as Cheyenne (Wyoming), Pocatello (Idaho), Pittsfield (Massachusetts), Minneapolis (Minnesota) and Memphis (Arkansas).
-It is also interesting that out of these 18 MSAs around half have in fact experienced relatively muted rise, stagnant or outright decline in population over our sample period, which could be one reason behind the negative estimates of $(\psi{0i} + \psi{1i})$ obtained for these MSAs.22
+Important examples of such MSAs include Los Angeles and San Francisco, Kansas City or New York-Newark-Jersey.17 In contrast, the MSAs with negative estimates spread evenly across the United States and correspond to economically less active areas, such as Cheyenne (Wyoming), Pocatello (Idaho), Pittsfield (Massachusetts), Minneapolis (Minnesota) and Memphis (Arkansas).
+Interestingly, out of these 18 MSAs around half have in fact experienced relatively muted rise, stagnant or outright decline in population over our sample period, potentially contributing to their negative $(\psi{0i} + \psi{1i})$ estimates.